Quebec town takes small steps to normalcy after train disaster

 Federal investigators have said they are focusing their probe on whether the train's operator - Montreal, Maine and Atlantic Railway (MMA)- followed proper safety rules.
 Police said they have not yet ruled out a crime, possibly criminal negligence.

-MMA Chairman Ed Burkhardt visited Lac-Megantic this week and said the train's engineer may not have set enough hand brakes when he parked the train for the night on July 5 in Nantes, a town 8 miles (13 km) up a gentle slope from Lac-Megantic.
+MMA Chairman Ed Burkhardt visited Lac-Megantic earlier this week and said the train's engineer may not have set enough hand brakes when he parked the train for the night late on July 5 in Nantes, a town 8 miles up a gentle slope from Lac-Megantic.

-Guy Farrell, deputy director of the Quebec steelworkers' union, Syndicat des Métallos, said he blamed the incident largely on federal regulations that do not keep operators such as MMA in check.
+Guy Farrell, deputy director of the Quebec steelworkers' union, Syndicat des Métallos, said he blamed the incident largely on federal regulations that don't keep operators such as MMA in check.

 The oil tanker train that crashed in Lac-Megantic was part of a tide of expanding rail shipments of crude oil throughout North America as oil output soars in Canada and North Dakota and pipelines run out of space.